David Sansome

 Baarbarity

-A cross-platform real-time strategy game written in C++ and OpenGL.
+A cross-platform strategy game demo written in C++ and OpenGL.
 Features Cg shaders for bloom and reflections, procedural terrain generation and scripting hooks for game events and AI.

-Baarbarity was my first OpenGL project and the code is incomplete and quite rough around the edges in places.
-The game was originally written with hooks for QtScript (based on ECMAScript), but I have recently been working on bindings for other languages including Perl and Python.
+Baarbarity was my first OpenGL project.
+The game was originally written with hooks for QtScript (based on ECMAScript), but I later worked on bindings for other languages including Perl and Python.

 Titan terror fishtank

-A university graphics coursework.
+A computer graphics coursework.
 The task was to create a scene based on a Gerry Anderson creation.
-I chose to put the Titan Terrorfish from Stingray into a fishtank.
+This project features Stingray's Titan Terrorfish in a fishtank.

 Features GLSL shaders for bloom, water surface reflections, fish animation, underwater wobble effect and stencil shadow volumes.
 Uses SDL and works on Windows, Mac and Linux.